 May is a wonderful time to visit Scottsdale and Phoenix for those that don't mind warmer temperatures (mid-90s).
 I’ve been able to find decent hotel rates this time of year; excluding Memorial Day weekend.

 Be sure to start any activities in the sun, like hiking, first thing in the morning and spend the rest of the day cooling off by the pool.
-May is also a great time to visit Phoenix and Scottsdale if you're a foodie since Restaurant Week takes place mid to late-May.

 I would also say spring is the best time to visit Arizona in general if you're planning on visiting other areas like Sedona or Tucson.